Israel025/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ** The 4-global_variables script lists environment variables.

 ** The 5-local_variables script lists all local variables and environment variables, and functions.

+** The 6-create_local_variable script creates a new local variable.
+Name: BEST  Value: School